-The acute shortage of engineering talent, especially in the West, has expedited globalisation like never before.
-Companies are no longer confining their recruitment efforts to hiring only local talent.
-This, in turn, has given rise to the concept of building dedicated offshore software development teams with the help of an offshore partner.
+The acute shortage of engineering talent, especially in the West, has accelerated globalisation like never before.
+Businesses are no longer confining their recruitment efforts to hiring only local talent.
+This has led to the increasing popularity of the concept of building dedicated offshore software development teams with the help of an offshore partner.

-Your offshore partner is the company that is solely responsible for building your development team.
-They oversee the recruitment process, administrative work, setting up the office space, and all the day-to-day tasks.
-However, building a successful relationship with your offshore partner and your team, requires a decent amount of effort, especially if you want the desired results.
-So, as a client, what can you do to ensure that the collaboration goes as smoothly as possible?
+Your offshore partner is the company that is responsible for building your development team in a foreign country.
+They oversee the recruitment process, administrative duties, day-to-day activities, and set up the office space for your team.
+However, building a successful relationship with the offshore company and your distributed team, requires a decent amount of effort, especially if you want the desired results.
+So, as their partner, what can you do to ensure smooth collaboration?

-In this blog post, we list down 5 key points that are instrumental in ensuring a successful collaboration between you and your offshore software development team.
+In this blog post, we list five effective strategies that you can implement to manage your offshore software development team.

-Your offshore software development team is not a team that you outsource for a project or two.
-They are a value-adding extension of your existing workforce and are in it for the long haul, which means that simply assigning them tasks and going about your day just won’t do.
-They need to be able to see the bigger picture.
+Your offshore software development team is not an outsourced team that you work with for a one-off project.
+They are a value-adding extension of your existing workforce and are in it for the long haul.
+This means that simply assigning them tasks without any context and expecting them to be done is not the right approach.

 A survey conducted by Trinity Solutions showed that approximately 60% of the respondents considered changing jobs because of micromanagement.
 What’s worse is that 36% actually did end up changing jobs!
 The study also went on to say that 71% of the respondents believed that micromanaging negatively impacts their performance.

 Given that your offshore team is thousands of miles away from you, it isn’t unnatural to want to monitor their every move.
-However, if you try to micromanage the work they do, your offshore software development team is going to feel like they lack any freedom and autonomy in their job.
-This, in turn, can have drastic consequences such as lower productivity and even the loss of employees.
+However, if you try to micromanage the work they do, your offshore software development team is going to feel like they lack freedom and autonomy in their job.
+This, in turn, can have drastic consequences such as lower productivity and a higher employee turnover rate.

 If you’re looking to build your own offshore software development team, feel free to reach out to us by filling out the contact form.
 One of our senior executives will get back to you shortly.
-Meanwhile, if you want to know more about offshoring and how it works, you can download our ebook guide to offshore software development.
-It’s a concise and simple guide to understand if offshoring can work for your business, and how to build a successful remote team.
+Meanwhile, if you want to know more about offshoring and how it can work for your business, you can download our free ebook guide ‘Understanding Offshore Development’.